moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, you can override Moodle's course content width without manual SCSS modifications.

-###### Medium content max width

-With this setting, you can override Moodle's default medium width without manual SCSS modifications.

 ##### Drawer width

 ###### Course index drawer width